Farmhouse Sink Made in Italy for Americans

 Let me just say, Roberta has shown nothing but style and grace as I continually massacre the Italian language through our Italian home reno project.
 She’s waited patiently for me to complete incomplete sentences.
 She’s never given me a look that says “that makes no sense.”
-She listens, tries to understand and only looks at Paolo for a translation when truly lost.
+She listens, tries to understand, and only looks at Paolo for a translation when truly lost.

 Italian Home Renovation | Farmhouse Sink

-All throughout the design phase we’d joke “What was it?
-Oh yes farmhouse sink!”
-After pinning the heck out of under-mount, farmhouse sink photos on my kitchen board, Roberta even worked a farm house sink into our latest kitchen design sketch.
+All throughout the design phase, we’d joke “What was it?
+Oh yes, farmhouse sink!”
+After pinning the heck out of under-mount, farmhouse sink photos on my kitchen board, Roberta even worked a farmhouse sink into our latest kitchen design sketch.

 I thought the farmhouse sink was a done deal until… our last call.
 Roberta seemed a bit worried.
 She wasn’t sure she knew where to find a farmhouse sink in Italy.
 Luckily, after all my pinning, I already had.

-Meet our soon to be farmhouse sink from Galassia!
+Meet our soon-to-be farmhouse sink from Galassia!

 Made in Italy | Galassia Farmhouse Sink

 Galassia is Made in Italy which means I’mma gettin’ one in Italy!
 That twist of irony I alluded to earlier?
-Galassia is an Italian ceramics company that makes beautiful farmhouse sinks right here in Italy and get this, ships most of them to America!
+Galassia is an Italian ceramics company that makes beautiful farmhouse sinks right here in Italy and get this, ship most of them to America!
 Isn’t it ironic, don’t you sink?!

 Oh that was bad!
 Can’t help myself, it’s Friday!

 On a more serious note, I’m happy to report Italian tradition isn’t standing in the way of badly needed environmental changes.
-In recent years, Galassia has made environmentally conscience strides related to production and household use.
+In recent years, Galassia has made environmentally conscious strides related to production and household use.

 Galassia’s roof in Civita Castellana (Italy’s ceramic district) is an 8,000 square meter “photovoltaic power generation system” solar power energy system.
-Plus, their website boasts some “feel good” marketing copy that makes me pretty happy about my soon to be farmhouse sink.
+Plus, their website boasts some “feel good” marketing copy that makes me pretty happy about my soon-to-be farmhouse sink.

 "The innovative Higherglaze [is] directly applied to the ceramic before firing.
 The surface is perfectly smooth and does not allow dirt and scale to settle.
 This guarantees lasting shine, pleasant touch, high protection against scratches, abrasions and external agents.
 The extreme ease of cleaning also allows a lower consumption of water and detergents in respect of the environment." -- Ceramica Galassia